AMCLab/TemGymBasic/docs/index.rst

 * Interactive TEM models generated with pyqtgraph & PyQt5.

-* Ready-made example direct alignment models that enable users to learn about alignments at their own pace in an offline manner.
+* Ready-made example direct alignment models that enable users to learn at their own pace in an offline manner.

 * Generate interactive models of a transmission & scanning electron microscope.

 * Easy to use python code which allows users to create their own models by naming components inside a python list.

-* Generate publication quality ray diagrams of electron microscope experimental Setups with one function call.
+* Generate publication quality ray diagrams of electron microscope experimental setups with one function call.

 Content
 -------

 .. toctree::
    :maxdepth: 1

-   source/about
    source/usage
-   source/examples
-   source/credits
-   source/license